leo-generali/personal-site/src/writing/2019/how-to-add-spoiler-elements-to-eleventy-blogs.md

 ---
 date: 2019-07-25T00:00:00-0500
-pageTitle: Adding Spoiler Elements to Eleventy Blogs
+title: Adding Spoiler Elements to Eleventy Blogs
 type: Tutorial
 published: false
 tags:
   - tutorial
   - javascript
   - eleventy
+hasSpoiler: true
 footnotes:
   - The finer details of this post will be <a href="https://www.11ty.io/" target="_blank">Eleventy</a> specific but the overall broad strokes should be applicable to any markdown backed blogs.
 ---